gmsn-ita/minushalf/docs/source/commands.rst

                                     range:  begin(float|integer):pass(float|integer):end(float|integer).
 Ex: 1.0:0.1:2.0
                                     [default: 2.0]

-    -a, --amplitude FLOAT RANGE     Scaling factor to be used to correct the artificially generated potential.  [default:
+    -a, --amplitude FLOAT RANGE     Scaling factor to be used to correct the artificially generated potential.
-                                    1.0]
+                                    In the vast majority of cases, the amplitude value is 1.0.
+However, there are some special cases where this value needs to be adjusted.
+Therefore, we recommend that you do not change this value unless you know exactly what you are doing  [default: 1.0]

     --help                          Show this message and exit.

+To consult a case where changing the amplitude value is necessary, check the reference [7]_.

 ``minushalf execute``